inlets/docs.inlets.dev/docs/tutorial/http-authentication.md

 2. Bearer Token Authentication
 3. OAuth

+You may also be interested in [IP filtering](/tutorial/ip-filtering), which is configured on the server.
+This restricts access to a provided set of source IPs or CIDRs.

 ## Basic Authentication

 Basic authentication is a simple way to restrict access to your service by requiring a username and password.